About the Chapter:

 - View our Newsletters and Trail Reports here.

 - Join our Chapter!
-Become a member of the NCTA, join a Chapter and select Chequamegon Chapter here: northcountrytrail.org/membership
+Become a donor member of the NCTA then join the Chequamegon Chapter.

 - View this section of the Trail on the online map here.

 - View our Chapter Brochure here

 - Download our Trail Wiki here